rbbrdckybk/dream-factory/README.md

 An example colors.txt file is included.
 Specifying `__colors__` in any of your prompts will pull in a random color.

+Nested wildcards (references to wildcards within a wildcard file) are permitted (as of 2023-02-16).

 ## Custom Models

 Any custom models that you've placed in your Auto1111 models directory are available to use within Dream Factory via the [!CKPT_FILE directive](https://github.com/rbbrdckybk/dream-factory/blob/main/README.md#ckpt_file).
 For models that require a trigger word (for example, the [Mo-Di model](https://huggingface.co/nitrosocke/mo-di-diffusion) requires you to place the phrase 'modern disney style' somewhere in your prompt), you can have Dream Factory automatically insert these for you.